-Following the restructuring of debt, the Company completed a reverse merger with Common Horizons, Inc. ("Common Horizons"), a Nevada-based developer of web portals.
-In connection with that transaction, all outstanding shares of Novelos (net of shares of treasury stock) were converted into an equal number of shares of common Horizons and all outstanding options and warrants to purchase shares of Novelos common stock were converted into an equal number of options and warrants to purchase shares of Common Horizons with the same terms and conditions as the original options and warrants.
+In 2005 following the settlement of certain of our indebtedness, we completed a two-step reverse merger with Common Horizons, Inc. ("Common Horizons"), a Nevada-based developer of web portals, and its wholly owned subsidiary Nove Acquisition, Inc. In the first step, Nove Acquisition was merged into Novelos with all outstanding shares of Novelos (net of shares of treasury stock) being converted into an equal number of shares of common stock of Common Horizons and all outstanding options and warrants to purchase shares of Novelos common stock were converted into an equal number of options and warrants to purchase shares of Common Horizons with the same terms and conditions as the original options and warrants.
 In connection with the merger all but 4,500,000 shares of outstanding common stock of Common Horizons were canceled.
-Common Horizons changed its state of incorporation, by-laws, certificate of incorporation and fiscal year to that of Novelos and Novelos became the surviving corporation.
+In the second step, Common Horizons merged into Novelos, changing its state of incorporation, by-laws, certificate of incorporation and fiscal year to that of Novelos, which became the surviving corporation.
 The business of Common Horizons, which was insignificant, was abandoned and the business of Novelos was adopted.
 The transaction was therefore treated as a reverse acquisition recapitalization with Novelos as the acquiring party and Common Horizons as the acquired party for accounting purposes.
 Accordingly, all historical information in these financial statements is that of the Novelos business.
-The results of operations of Common Horizons prior to the merger were not material for purposes of pro forma presentation.
-The 4,500,000 remaining shares of Common Horizons outstanding at the completion of the merger, net of cancellations, were deemed, for accounting purposes, to be an issuance by Novelos.
-Since Common Horizons had no remaining financial assets or liabilities, the merger with Common Horizons did not have any significant effects on the Company's assets or liabilities or on the Company's results of operations subsequent to the date of the merger.
+The results of operations of Common Horizons outstanding at the completion of the merger, net of cancellations, were deemed, for accounting purposes, to be an issuance by Novelos.
+Since Common Horizons had no remaining financial assets or liabilities, the merger with Common Horizons did not have any significant effect on our assets or liabilities or on our results of operations subsequent to the date of the merger.

 During 2005 and 2006 we completed various private placements of securities.
-In May through August of 2005 we sold an aggregate of 4,000,000 shares of common stock and warrants to purchase 2,000,000 shares of common stock for net cash proceeds of \$3,714,468 and the conversion of \$550,000 of convertible debt.
-In September and October 2005, we sold in a private placement 3,200 shares of Series A preferred stock and warrants to purchase 909,090 shares of common stock for aggregate net proceeds of \$2,864,000.
+In May through August of 2005 we sold an aggregate of 4,000,000 shares of common stock and warrants to purchase 2,000,000 shares of common stock for net cash proceeds of \$3,715,000 and the conversion of \$550,000 of convertible debt and accrued interest.
+In September and October 2005, we sold in a private placement 3,200 shares of Series A preferred stock and warrants to purchase 969,696 shares of common stock for aggregate net proceeds of \$2,864,000.
 The preferred stock was initially convertible into 1,939,393 shares of common stock, and is currently convertible into 2,370,370, shares of common stock due to certain adjustments to the conversion price.
 On March 7, 2006, we sold 11,154,073 shares of our common stock and warrants to purchase 8,365,542 shares of our common stock for net proceeds of \$13,847,000.